l1l/bundle_lock/README.md

-# bundle\_outdated
+# bundle\_lock

 ## Description

+We found it difficult to keep Gemfile, Gemfile.lock and if using Maven pom.xml in sync.
+This gem strives to make managing this easier.

-A simple gem to analyze your `Gemfile` and `Gemfile.lock` to find out which of the gems in your project have newer versions available and thus could potentially be updated.
+A simple gem to analyze your `Gemfile` and `Gemfile.lock` to find the currently locked versions for your app.
+Provides a list you can copy and paste to your Gemfile.

+Additionally finds out which of the gems in your project have newer versions available and thus could potentially be updated.

+Includes output for JRuby Maven Plugins to also list Gem dependencies for both current and new/outdated gems in XML Maven Pom format.

 ## Installation

-    $ gem install bundle_outdated
+    $ gem install bundle_lock

 It currently requires RubyGems 1.6.0 or newer, which can be installed/updated with: